X

 The Marion Paviour Award

 The purpose of this award is to further research into the conservation of birds of prey and is intended to support early-career researchers working towards this goal.
-Please consider the following information before making an application:
+We have been providing this award to researchers since 2018, with winners coming from several different countries across four continents so far.

 2023 – Ivan Oruka